mre/endler.dev/content/2025/repeat-yourself/index.md

 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places.
 But the assumption is that the bug exists in all copies, which isn't true.
 Each copy might have evolved and only some instances have the issue.
-When you create a shared abstraction, a bug in that abstraction affects *every* caller, breaking multiple features at once.
+When you create a shared abstraction, a bug in that abstraction breaks *every* caller, breaking multiple features at once.
 With duplicated code, a bug is isolated to just one specific use case.

 Knowing that you didn't break anything in a shared abstraction is much harder than checking a single copy of the code.